vestrel00/contacts-android/DEV_NOTES.md

 - RawContacts contains a reference to the Contacts row Id.
 - Data contains a reference to the RawContacts row Id and Contacts row Id.

+#### Contacts; Display Name

+The Contacts display name may be different than the Data `StructuredName` display name!
+If a structured name in the Data table is not provided, then other kinds of data will be used as the `Contacts` row display name.
+For example, if an email is provided but no structured name then the display name will be the email.
+When a structured name is inserted, the Contacts Provider automatically updates the Contacts row display name.

+If no data rows suitable to be a display name are available, then the Contacts row display name will be null.
+Data suitable to be a Contacts row display name are enumerated in `DisplayNameSources`;

+- company name
+- email address
+- nickname
+- phone number
+- structured name

+Data not suitable to be a display name are;

+- address
+- event
+- group
+- im
+- note
+- relation
+- sip
+- website

+The kind of data used as the display for the Contact is set in `ContactNameColumns.DISPLAY_NAME_SOURCE`.

+#### Sync Adapters

+This library does not add any custom sync adapters to keep it short and sweet.
+This relies on the default system sync settings and functions.

 ## Java Support

 This library is intended to be Java-friendly.
 The policy is that we should attempt to write